Quorn Cottage Pie – Serves 4

 - Put the potatoes in cold water in a separate pan for the mash.
 Bring to the boil and simmer until the potatoes are tender

 - Add the onions and garlic to the frying pan and fry until soft.
-Once soft, add the veg along with the flour and tomato puree.
+Once soft, add the mince and cook for 5 minutes.
+Then add the veg, along with the flour and tomato puree.
 Increase the heat and cook for approximately 3 minutes.

 - Add the stock and Worcestershire sauce, bring to a simmer and cook uncovered for 25 minutes or until gravy is thick.